These Are The Tech Trends You Need To Know From CES 2019

 - I-Ctrl.
 Take control of all your home devices right from your phone, including TVs, air conditioners, kitchen appliances and more with this one device.

 - ConnectSense.
-Control more of your home with smart outlets from ConnectSense — they even pair with Amazon and Google smart home devices.
+Control your home with these smart outlets from ConnectSense — they even pair with Amazon and Google smart home devices.